cubacadabra/first-game/README.md

   production build and loads it in the browser.
 - `ios_app` fetches the same `manifest.json` and `game.luau` from the web
   host.
-- `rust` parses the manifest and hosts the Luau lifecycle API used by native clients.
-The browser currently keeps the scripting seam while its dedicated Luau-WASM runtime is still pending.
+- `rust` parses the manifest and hosts the Luau lifecycle API for native and browser clients.
+Native builds use `mlua`; the browser build uses the pure-Rust `luaur-rt` runtime behind the same host API.

 The repositories are expected to be sibling directories.
 The backend supplies multiplayer world sockets, while this package supplies the world description